An Indigenous Learning Opportunity running from Fall to Spring annually.

 • Participants in all Seasons of Learning will be invited to come together for these Virtual Presentations

-• These will be held monthly on Thursdays at 4pm Pacific Time / 7pm Eastern Time and will be, on average, 60 minutes in length
+• These will be held monthly on Thursdays at 4pm Pacific Time / 7pm Eastern Time and will be, on average, one hour in length

-• These will be recorded and the recordings will be made available for all participants in the event you are unable to make them.
+• These will be recorded and the recordings will be made available for all participants if you are unable to make them live

-• We will offer a Certificate of Attendance (8 Learning Hours) for everyone who watches all 8 presentations (either live, or the recording).
+• We will offer a Certificate of Attendance (up to 7 Learning Hours) for the presentations you watch by September 30, 2026 (either live, or the recording)

 Presentation Date: May 14, 2026